Chawton House Library

 The Library is free for all to use.
 Please contact the Librarian for an appoinment on Library@chawton.net.

-Guided Tours are held twice a week, on Tuesdays and Thursdays starting at 2.30pm.
-The cost is £6 person.
+Guided Tours are available on Tuesdays and Thursdays starting at 2.00pm. with a Wednesday morning tour starting at 10.30 am between June and September.
+The cost is £7 person.
 This includes a voluntary 10% donation, so that Gift Aid can be claimed on the entry fee.
 Events are held regularly - please see www.chawtonhouse.org for details.

 Please use the links to the left to explore our current projects.